dpi/drupal-auditfiles/README.txt

 ==========================

 Audit files is a module that is designed to help keep your upload files in check.
-It can run two reports, which are accessed from Administer > Logs > Audit files not in database / Audit files not on server
+It can run four reports, which are accessed from Administer > Reports > Audit files

 Audit files not on the server